 MS non-thesis applicants: Your statement of purpose should address two points.
 First, please summarize your prior educational and work experience as they pertain to this degree program.
 Second, please touch on your aspirations and motivation for applying to this program.
 Please limit your statement to 500 words.

 MS thesis applicants: Your statement of purpose should address two points.
 First, please summarize your prior educational and work experience as they pertain to your intended degree program.
 Second, expand on your motivation to study with us.
 Please limit your statement to 500 words.

 PhD applicants: Your statement of purpose should address two primary areas.
 First, please summarize your prior educational and work experience as they pertain to this degree program.
 Secondly, please discuss your motivation for pursuing this degree and what you’ll bring to our program.
 Please limit your statement to 500 words.

-MS-thesis and PhD applicants: In the Writing Sample/Essay/Publication section please provide a research statement.
-You should include three main topics.
-First, identify the research theme and faculty member you would like to study under.
+MS-thesis and PhD applicants: please provide a research statement in the writing sample section.
+You should include three main topics in your research statement.
+First, identify the research theme and faculty member you want to study under.
 Secondly, tell us about your research experience.
 Lastly, please touch on the types of research questions you would like to address if admitted.
 This statement should be no more than 500 words.

 Letters of Recommendation: